nothingness

 At first glance, both paintings look simple.
 We all probably see the same thing, namely the representation of a branch of flowers in a vase or vase-like vessel.
 It gets interesting if we look closely at the vase.
 Apart from the fact that it is more of a hint than a detailed object, as we would expect in European painting, Ba Da moved it so much into the visual focus that we can not help but initially see NOTHING within the boundary lines bump.
 Besides: the biggest part of the painting is “empty”.
 And what does Liang Kai?
 Basically the same.
 We remember how lavishly Western painters painted clothes during this period, from intricate folds to detailed fabric decorations.

 Since we are talking about Chan and Dao I would like to point to this passage in Lao Zi’s Dàodé Jīng [5] which may help us to better understand our topic: We join spokes together in a wheel, but it is the center hole that makes the wagon move.
 We shape clay into a pot, but it is the emptiness inside that holds whatever we want.
 We hammer wood for a house, but it is the inner space that makes it livable.
 We work with being, but non-being is what we use.
-Of course, this concept can also be found in many other areas such as in the art of seal carving.
+Of course, this concept appears in many other areas such as in the art of seal carving.

 The picture, painted in the 17th century, does not look antiquated, in fact, it could just as well find its place in an exhibition of modern art.